nordeck/matrix-widget-toolkit/docs/adrs/adr007-events-validation.md

 Widgets can use Matrix events that are defined in the Matrix specification, as well as custom events that might be created and used by other custom Matrix clients or widgets.

-Matrix specification states that events should be considered as untrusted data.
+The Matrix specification states that events should be considered as untrusted data.
 This applies both to Matrix and custom events.

 [MSC2801][msc2801] provides reasons why events may not match the specification and the conclusion that